CagriCatik/Battery-Systems-Technology/webpage/docs/theory/02_aging_degradation/00_getting-started.md

 # Getting Started

-This resource is designed to provide a detailed and structured overview of key topics related to Battery Management Systems (BMS) and the broader battery ecosystem.
-It aims to serve as a centralized knowledge hub for professionals, engineers, and enthusiasts exploring the intricacies of batteries and their management systems in modern applications, especially electric vehicles.

-**Purpose of This Knowledge Base**

-The primary goals of this knowledge base are to:

-- Offer insights into the essential concepts and terminologies of battery systems and BMS.
-- Provide detailed explanations of critical topics such as battery chemistry, form factors, and design methodologies.
-- Serve as a comprehensive guide for understanding and implementing effective BMS solutions in real-world applications.

-**What You’ll Find Here**

-This resource is structured into the following sections:

 1. **Importance of Battery and Battery Management Systems**
    An overview of the critical role batteries and BMS play in modern technology, particularly in EVs and energy storage.